-Why is IAB Europe appealing the APD decision?
+Why did IAB Europe appeal the APD decision?

-IAB Europe is appealing the February 2022 decision because it considers it to be wrong both in its assessment of the facts and in its legal analysis.
-The APD fails to justify its position on two fundamental issues, namely its claims that the TC Strings involve the processing of personal data and that IAB Europe acts as controller in relation to the TC Strings, despite the fact that IAB Europe is merely managing the framework, not the technologies implementing the framework or the actual processing based on the framework.
+IAB Europe appealed the February 2022 decision because it considered it to be wrong both in its assessment of the facts and in its legal analysis.
+The APD failed to justify its position on two fundamental issues, namely its claims that the TC Strings involve the processing of personal data and that IAB Europe acts as controller in relation to the TC Strings as well as subsequent processing performed on the basis of the preferences recorded in TC Strings, despite the fact that IAB Europe is merely managing the framework, not the technologies implementing the framework or the actual processing based on the framework.
 Beyond these two fundamental points, the APD alleged that the TCF in its current form is unfit to provide transparency and demonstrate a lawful basis for certain data processing, but did not provide any tangible justification for this position; instead, the APD merely carried out a limited assessment of the minimum requirements laid down in the TCF Policies and Technical Specifications, with no case-by-case investigation of the actual measures taken by TCF participants to comply with their own data protection obligations.

-IAB Europe disputes notably the controversial and novel allegation that it acts as a controller for the recording of TC Strings (the digital signals containing user preferences about the processing of their personal data), and as a joint controller for the dissemination of TC Strings and other data processing done by TCF Vendors under the OpenRTB protocol.
-IAB Europe also challenges the APD's assessments on the validity of legal bases established by the TCF, which were done in the abstract, without reference to the particular circumstances surrounding any discrete act of data processing.
+IAB Europe disputed notably the controversial and novel allegation that it acts as a controller for the recording of TC Strings (the digital signals containing user preferences about the processing of their personal data), and as a joint controller for the dissemination of TC Strings and other data processing done by TCF Vendors under the OpenRTB protocol.
+IAB Europe also challenged the APD's assessments on the validity of legal bases established by the TCF, which were done in the abstract, without reference to the particular circumstances surrounding any discrete act of data processing.

-What did the Belgian Market Court do in the ruling issued on 7th September?
+What did the Belgian Market Court do in the interim ruling issued on 7th September 2022?

-The ruling issued on 7th September is an "interim ruling".
+The ruling issued on 7th September 2022 was an "interim ruling".
 In it, the Belgian Market Court provided its findings on the procedural arguments raised by IAB Europe in its appeal but asked two questions to the CJEU and suspended its reflection on the substantive arguments (i.e. arguments regarding the alleged GDPR infringements) pending answers from the CJEU.
 The questions concern, respectively, (i) whether the TC String - the digital signal containing user preferences about the processing of their personal data - constitutes personal data under the GDPR and (ii) whether IAB Europe should be considered to be a controller for personal data processed under the TCF (both in relation to the TC String and even in relation to further processing, for instance targeted online advertising by Publishers and Vendors).

-The Market Court will resume its examination of IAB Europe's other substantive arguments in line with the answers provided by the CJEU.
+After the CJEU judgment of March 2024, the Market Court resumed its examination of IAB Europe's other substantive arguments in line with the answers provided by the CJEU.
 Notably, in its appeal, IAB Europe also challenged all of the APD's assessments about the validity of legal bases established by the TCF.

-The Market Court has already ruled on the procedural part of the appeal, i.e. the points challenging the way the APD handled the enforcement procedure against IAB Europe.
-The Market Court confirmed in the interim ruling, in line with IAB Europe's arguments, that the APD's February 2022 decision was insufficiently substantiated in relation to the issue of whether a TC String is personal data and that the decision failed to meet the relevant standard for proper investigation and fact-finding - which will have a bearing on the ultimate outcome of the case, irrespective of the CJEU's answers.
+Through the interim ruling, the Market Court ruled on the procedural part of the appeal, i.e. the points challenging the way the APD handled the enforcement procedure against IAB Europe.
+The Market Court confirmed in the interim ruling, in line with IAB Europe's arguments, that the APD's February 2022 decision was insufficiently substantiated in relation to the issue of whether a TC String is personal data and that the decision failed to meet the relevant standard for proper investigation and fact-finding - which had an impact on the final ruling of 14 May 2025 (irrespective of the CJEU's answers).